Facts about the animal kingdom

 Dolphins can live on their own, but the majority live in groups.
 The size can vary according to individual and species.
 In a group, each member has a role depending on their age, sex, time of reproduction, etc.

 Among its main predators are sharks and other dolphins.
-For example, orcas (killer whales) regularly feed on dolphins.
-However, one of the most important and immediate threats to dolphins is we humans.
+For example, orcas (killer whales) regularly feed on other dolphins.
+However, one of the most important and immediate threats to dolphins is humans.
 They are victims of pollution, plastics, overfishing and other threats to their future.

 How do dolphins reproduce?

 To look at dolphins mating, we are going to focus mainly on bottlenose dolphins.
 These are perhaps the most famous and recognizable of all dolphin species, although this could be contended by orcas.
 Bottlenose dolphin mating is a mystery to most human beings, partly because it occurs underwater and is not regularly recorded.
-However, the process is very similar to that of other mammals.
+Despite this, the process is very similar to that of other mammals.
 Females have an ovulation period after which they mate with the male for fertilization.
 Once fertilized, the embryo begins to form within the womb and labor occurs once fully developed.

 Since their life expectancy differs from species to species, it is normal for the time they reach sexual maturity to also vary.
 What is common to all species is, once sexual maturity is reached, dolphins will become very sexually active.
 This is especially the case for males.